Published on : 06 Mar 2016

 In dealing with Article 3 (2) of Law 13, the Dubai Court of Cassation in Appeal number 4 of 2011 and dated 19 June 2011held as under:-

-It is the responsibility of developer to submit the application form along with all information and details before the Dubai Land Department in line with its applicable procedure.
+- It is the responsibility of the developer to submit the application form along with all information and details before the Dubai Land Department in line with its application procedure.
 Acceptance and processing of registration is the role and responsibility of Dubai Land Department.

-The objective underlying Article 3 (2) of Law 13 is for Dubai Land Department to monitor and supervise real property transactions in the Emirate of Dubai to safeguard rights and interests of propertyowners.
+- The objective underlying Article 3 (2) of Law 13 is for the Dubai Land Department to monitor and supervise real property transactions in the Emirate of Dubai to safeguard the rights and interests of property owners.

 The court held and decided that failure to register within sixty (60) days per Article 3 (2) of Law 13 shall not invalidate the contract between developer and buyer.